 The study was conducted on 200 patients (105 men and 95 women aged 18 to 80) admitted to the Medical Center clinic (Batumi, Georgia) from 2021 to 2022 because of depression or dementia and at various periods of their recovery from acute SARS-CoV-2 infection: 65 patients after one to three months, 115 patients after three to six months, and 20 patients after six to twelve months of recovery from COVID-19.
 In addition, the results were compared to similar data from 250 patients (120 men and 130 women aged 50 to 70) from 2016-2017.

 The Beck Depression Inventory was used to identify depression and stratify disease severity (mild, moderate, or severe depression).
 Mini-Mental State Examination (NINCDS-ADRDA criteria) was used to diagnose dementia.

-The differences between the variables were assessed by the descriptive statistics and T test.
+The descriptive statistics and T-test assessed the differences between the variables.
 A statistical significance was taken as a p<0.05.